-USEPA recommends a comprehensive assessment to identify which of the Permittee's facilities, operations, and events are most likely to contribute stormwater pollutants, and which need stormwater controls.72 The assessments performed by the Permittee will involve a detailed evaluation and prioritization of municipal facilities, operations and events.
+USEPA recommends a comprehensive assessment to identify which of the Permittee's facilities, operations, and events are most likely to contribute stormwater pollutants, and which need stormwater controls.70 The assessments performed by the Permittee will involve a detailed evaluation and prioritization of municipal facilities, operations and events.
 Each municipal facility, operation, and event will require a different set of control measures depending on the nature of activities that occur there and the types of materials that are stored and used.
 Developing and maintaining site-specific standard operating procedures and/or Stormwater Pollution Prevention Plans (SWPPPs) for those City-owned or operated facilities and activities posing the highest potential risk for discharging significant sources of pollution in stormwater will help to ensure that employees responsible for facility operation are aware of the stormwater controls required for the site.
-Order No. R3-2012-0005 specified inspection and assessment frequencies for municipal facilities, operations, and events and included requirements term, the Permittee also enacted a polystyrene ban for food takeout containers by all food service vendors that became effective February 19, 2012.
-72 USEPA.
-MS4 Permit Improvement Guide.
-EPA 833-R-10-001, 14 April 2010.
-Web.
-20 June 2019 for developing standard operating procedures and SWPPPs for high priority facilities.
+Order No. R3-2012-0005 specified inspection and assessment frequencies for municipal facilities, operations, and events and included requirements for developing standard operating procedures and SWPPPs for high priority facilities.
 This Order provides the Permittee more flexibility in determining how best to oversee municipal facilities and activities to ensure appropriate BMPs are installed and effective.